 What is this funding search tool?

-The funding search tool by DCBank and powered by Fundica is the best way to find government funding in Canada.
+The funding search tool by DCBank powered by Fundica is the best way to find government funding in Canada.
 Fundica's proprietary search tool and intelligent filtering helps entrepreneurs find grants, tax credits, and loan guarantees while increasing visibility for funders.

 What types of programs are in this funding search tool?